Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/arguments.rst

 ``-e``, ``--frame-end`` ``<frame>``
    Set end to frame ``<frame>``, supports +/- for relative frames too.
 ``-j``, ``--frame-jump`` ``<frames>``
-   Set number of frames to step forward after each rendered frame.
-``-o``, ``--render-output`` ``<path>``
+   Set number of frames to step forward after each rendered frame ``-o``, ``--render-output`` ``<path>``
    Set the render path and file name.
    Use ``//`` at the start of the path to render relative to the blend-file.